VirtoCommerce/vc-docs/platform/user-guide/docs/white-labeling/customizing-brand-elements.md

 White labeling has been enabled.

-## Customize logo and favicon
+## Customize logo and favicon via Contacts

 To start using white labeling:

-1. Complete steps 1-4 from the instruction above.
+1. Complete steps 1-4 from the instruction [above](customizing-brand-elements.md#customize-logo-and-favicon-via-contacts).
 1. In the **White Labeling** blade, click on the **Logo** widget to upload your company's logo.
-1. Click on the favicon logo to upload favicon.
+1. Click on the **Favicon** widget to upload your favicon.
 1. Click **Save** in the toolbar to save the changes.

 Your changes have been applied.

 ![Before and after white labeling](media/before-after.png)

+## Customize logo and favicon via Stores

+To start using white labeling:

+1. Complete steps 1-2 from the instruction [above](customizing-brand-elements.md#customize-logo-and-favicon-via-stores).
+1. In the next blade, click on the **White labeling** widget.
+1. In the **White labeling** blade, click on the **Logo** widget to upload your company's logo.
+1. Click on the **Favicon** widget to upload your favicon.
+1. Click **Save** in the toolbar to save the changes.

+Your changes have been applied.

 ## Customize footer